Mark Cocker (wrestler): The 2017 British Open Wrestling Championships

-On 4 November 2017 after a three and a half year absence from competition, Cocker entered the 2017 British Open Wrestling Championships held in Nottingham.
+On 4 November 2017, after a three and a half year absence from competition, Cocker entered the 2017 British Open Wrestling Championships held in Nottingham.
 The event was also the final 2018 Commonwealth Games qualifier.
-Cocker, at 35 years old was an eligible 'Masters' age category competitor, but competed in the 125 kg senior open age category.
+Cocker, at 35 years old, was an eligible 'Masters' age category competitor, but competed in the 125 kg senior open age category.
 Cocker won all his matches by either points superiority or pin.
-Cocker secured notable wins over Mandhir Kooner (Commonwealth Games bronze medallist) and Richard Tuke, suplexing and pinning his opponent in the final bout.
+He secured notable wins over Mandhir Kooner (Commonwealth Games bronze medallist) and Richard Tuke, suplexing and pinning his opponent in the final bout.
 The competition was reported to be Cocker's final open age category entry.

+The 2018 ADCC British Open

+Cocker competed in the 2018 ADCC British open, finishing 2nd in the Men's under 98.9KG Professional category.